 Refineries, mines - or any processing plant - have multiple layers of data and complexity.
 The data that can control the success or failure of the plant needs to be safe, secure and accessible, for the right people at the right time.
 The integration of IT and OT means digital architectures must encompass a holistic perspective – leveraging a model based on the Group Practices and Guide Notes for PCN communications and infrastructure.

-Many refineries and processing plants are embarking on a review of their PCN, and need to start the process by looking at their current state with reviews such as:
+Many refineries, mines and processing plants are embarking on a review of their PCN, and need to start the process by looking at their current state with reviews such as:

 - What is in the network?